Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation

-\begin{restatable}{lemma}{fulldominatingpair}[Lemma 3.2 from \citet{choquette2024near}] Assume lower-triangular, non-negative strategy matrix $\mC$, gradient clipping norm $\Delta=1$, and balls-in-bins sampling with $k \in \sN$ epochs and $b \in \sN$ batches per epoch.
-Define distributions $P = \frac{1}{b}\sum_{i=1}^{b} \mathcal{N}(\mm_i, \sigma^2 \eye_n)$ and $Q = \mathcal{N}(\vzero, \sigma^2 \eye_n)$ supported on $\sR^{N}$ with $N = k \cdot b$ and mixture means $\mm_i = \sum_{j = 0}^{k - 1} |\mathbf{C}|_{:,\, i + jb}$, Then the subsampled matrix mechanism is dominated by $(P,Q)$ under the ``remove'' \footnote{The original Lemma 3.2 swaps the ``add'' and ``remove'' direction, which appears to be a typing error, see~\cref{appendix:add_remove_flip}.} relation and by $(Q,P)$ under the ``add'' relation. \end{restatable} However, the main algorithmic challenge in privacy accounting is not to just specify a dominating pair $(P,Q)$, but to efficiently evaluate or bound hockey-stick divergence $H_\gamma(P || Q)$.
+\begin{restatable}{lemma}{fulldominatingpair}[Lemma 3.2 from \cite{choquette2024near}] Assume lower-triangular, non-negative strategy matrix $\mC$, gradient clipping norm $\Delta=1$, and balls-in-bins sampling with $k \in \sN$ epochs and $b \in \sN$ batches per epoch.
+Define distributions $P = \frac{1}{b}\sum_{i=1}^{b} \mathcal{N}(\mm_i, \sigma^2 \eye_N)$ and $Q = \mathcal{N}(\vzero, \sigma^2 \eye_N)$ supported on $\sR^{N}$ with $N = k \cdot b$ and mixture means $\mm_i = \sum_{j = 0}^{k - 1} |\mathbf{C}|_{:,\, i + jb}$, Then the subsampled matrix mechanism is dominated by $(P,Q)$ under the ``remove'' \footnote{The original Lemma 3.2 swaps the ``add'' and ``remove'' direction, which appears to be a typing error, see~\cref{appendix:add_remove_flip}.} relation and by $(Q,P)$ under the ``add'' relation. \end{restatable} However, the main algorithmic challenge in privacy accounting is not to just specify a dominating pair $(P,Q)$, but to efficiently evaluate or bound hockey-stick divergence $H_\gamma(P || Q)$.
 Unlike with standard DP-SGD, where each iteration is dominated by a univariate mixture~\cite{zhu2022optimal}, the multi-dimensional mixture in~\cref{eq:dominating_pair} makes it hard to evaluate the privacy loss distribution and thus $H_\gamma(P || Q)$.
 However, as discussed in~\cref{section:privacy_definitions}, the hockey-stick divergence is equivalent to the expectation $\mathbb{E}\left[\max\{1 - e^{\log(\gamma) - L_{P,Q}}, 0\}\right]$.
 One can thus sample from the privacy loss distribution and compute a confidence interval to show that the mechanism is $(\epsilon,\delta)$-DP with some high probability~\cite{wang2023randomized}.
-This is however a qualitatively weaker guarantee than a deterministic bound on $\delta$.\footnote{Despite the common misinterpretation of $\delta$ as the probability of violating $\epsilon$-DP, parameter $\delta$ is a fully deterministic quantity.} One can recover deterministic guarantees, but this requires modification of the mechanism with random abstentions.
+This is however a qualitatively weaker guarantee than a deterministic bound on $\delta$.\footnote{Note that, despite a common misinterpretation, privacy parameter $\delta$ is not the probability of violating $\epsilon$-DP.} One can recover deterministic guarantees, but this requires modification of the mechanism with random abstentions.

 Furthermore, to provide high probability bounds for the privacy level, the instantiation for matrix mechanisms in~\cite{choquette2024near} requires a sample size inversely proportional to $\delta$.
 Thus, showing $(\epsilon,10^{-8})$-DP is $\SI{100000}{}$ times more expensive than showing $(\epsilon,10^{-3})$-DP.
 So far, no sampling-free method is available to overcome these inherent limitations of Monte Carlo accounting for matrix mechanisms.
 In the following, we propose for the first time methods that enable efficient, deterministic privacy accounting for matrix mechanisms under random allocation.